tylercuhklib/Machine-Learning-Chanting/README.md

  * Train and use *audio regression* models (example application: emotion recognition)
  * Apply dimensionality reduction to *visualize* audio data and content similarities

+*This is general info.
+Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki and [here](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y) for a more generic intro to audio data handling*

 ## Further reading